 Click here to share your comments.

 BY JEANINE CUMMINS

-This unputdownable page turner has to be a contender for a “must read” for 2020 and we are only in February!
+This unputdownable page turner has to be a contender for a “must read” for book clubs!
 American Dirt is a brilliant, intimate and emotional read about a mother and son on the run.

 Without giving too much away, Lydia and her son Luca are unexpectedly forced to flee from their beautiful home and middle-class life in Acapulco, Mexico to escape the clutches of a drug kingpin, La Lechuza, head of the dangerous La Jardinieros drugs cartel.
 The only way to do this is to try and make the treacherous journey el norte to the USA, that we know thousands make every year.

 As Lydia and Luca undertake this remarkable journey, they meet fellow travellers, some good, some bad but all trying to reach the golden land of dreams for a better life, before they are hunted down.
 You share every drop of their fear, their bravery, their pain and the remarkable bonds they forge with other migrants.
 It is gripping story of high suspense and pace that you would expect to find in a narco thriller, cleverly told though the empathetic eyes of mother and child.
 As mothers we bond with Lydia and the question is simple – how far would an ordinary individual go to save her child?
 And for her son Luca’s preoccupation for studying for his school’s geography bee prize is now superseded with a more pressing 'life or death' challenge - to leap onto a moving freight train and survive.

 This is one of the most precarious journeys migrants can make and Jeanine Cummins has researched this topic since 2013.
 Whilst half a million survive this journey every year, thousands more don’t make it.